-Rheumatoid arthritis is a disease that tends to progress rapidly during the first 6 years after its onset, but the course is subjective and can be unpredictable.
+Rheumatoid arthritis is a disease that tends to progress rapidly during the first 6 years of its onset, but the course is subjective and can be unpredictable.
 In fact, only 80% of patients develop some permanent joint abnormality within 10 years.
 It is therefore important be able to carefully evaluate the symptoms always dealing with your doctor, so as to undertake together a treatment based on their needs.

 The disease manifests itself initially in various ways, but mainly affecting the peripheral joints of the body such as the hands and feet, the first symptoms can just occur in stiffness and pain of the affected parts, which follow deformity and instability of the joints.